ARPH-AI/onboarding/README.md

 First and foremost, Welcome! :confetti_ball::balloon: Bienvenidos!

-Thank you for visiting the PLIN PLIN PLIN
+Thank you for visiting the project "Onboarding" (OLS in Arphai)

 This document is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.